10up/headstartwp/docs/documentation/02 - Data Fetching/introduction.md

 ## Next.js "bindings"

-Next.js is the main meta-framework supported by 10up's Headless Framework, therefore we provide special bindings that make using the framework a breeze.
+Next.js is the main meta-framework supported by HeadstartWP, therefore we provide special bindings that make using the framework a breeze.

 The Next.js bindings are exposed by the `@headstartwp/next` package.